-- They contain a healthy dose of fibre, vitamin A and potassium since they are loaded up with zucchini and carrot.
+- They contain a healthy dose of fibre, vitamin A and potassium since they are loaded with zucchini and carrot.

 - Rather than using refined white flour, a mixture of almond flour and coconut flour are used which lends a nice nutty flavour and plenty of healthy fats and fibre.